hirosystems/stacks-blockchain-api/content/how-to-guides/how-to-use-api-key.md

 ## Using Curl

-The following section walks you through using an API key with Curl.

-`curl https://api.hiro.so -H 'x-hiro-api-key: <API_KEY>'`

-Now, put the API key value that you received from your request, and the command now looks like this:
+Using curl, you will pass the API key in a `x-hiro-api-key` header.
+Use the following command as an example to call the API endpoint `https://api.hiro.so/extended/v1/microblock`.

 `curl https://api.hiro.so/extended/v1/microblock -H 'x-hiro-api-key: Nabcs1234efg56789aaaaaaaaqqqqqqqeeeeee12334345'`